Data Visualisations using Waste Data Interrogator

 The visual highlights a simple but important point.
 Waste generated in the North West flows across the country into a wide range of facilities.
 Some flows are predictable and local.
 Others move surprisingly far.
 This picture helps illustrate the interconnected nature of the industry and how dependent we all are on infrastructure across multiple regions.

-It also raises questions that cannot be answered purely from looking at static spreadsheets.
+It also makes visible what can’t easily be seen when looking at static spreadsheets.
 Which facilities are key nodes.
 Where capacity is most strained.
 How different waste types behave.
 How movements change over time.
-These are exactly the kinds of questions that richer data work can support.
+These are exactly the kinds of insights that richer data work can support and helps to uncover the questions we should be asking.

 Why We Think This Matters

-At Dsposal we believe that compliance, assurance and operational performance all improve when organisations understand the data behind them.
+At Dsposal we believe that compliance, assurance and operational performance all improve when organisations understand the data that underpins them.
 This map is a practical demonstration of that belief.
-It shows what becomes possible when you combine waste industry knowledge with the ability to structure large public data sets.
+Digital waste tracking is heralding a new era with the digitalisation of waste movements offering an opportunity for businesses to gain greater insights, but it also puts organisations who don’t understand their data at greater risk.
+The map shows what becomes possible when you combine waste industry knowledge with the ability to structure large data sets and use the right data visualisation tools.

 It is not a polished research project.
-It is simply an honest example of the type of analysis many organisations say they would like to do but do not have the time or technical skills to deliver.
+It is simply an example of the type of analysis many organisations say they would benefit from but do not have the time or technical skills to deliver in house.
+It’s also a little ode to open – this was possible because of a number of open waste datasets and open source tooling.

 Explore the Map and Talk to Us